emberjs/rfcs/text/0000-custom-components.md

 ## Follow-up RFCs

-We expect a few follow-up RFCs to introduce additional capabilities that are not included in this minimal proposal.
-These RFCs can run either in parallel to this RFC or be submitted after this initial RFC has been implemented and tested in the wild.
+We expect to rapidly iterate and improve the component manager API through the RFC process and in-the-field usage/implementation experience.
+Here are a few examples of additional capabilities that we hope to see proposed after this initial (and intentionally minimal) proposal is finalized:

-1. Expose a way to get access to the component's DOM structure, such as its element and bounds.
+1. Expose a way to access to the component's DOM structure, such as its bounds.
    This RFC would also need to introduce a hook for DOM teardown and address how event handling/delegation would work.

-2. Expose a way to get access to the [reference][1]-based APIs.
+2. Expose a way to access to the [reference][1]-based APIs.
 This could include the ability to customize the component's "tag" ([validator][2]).

    [1]: https://github.com/glimmerjs/glimmer-vm/blob/master/guides/04-references.md
    [2]: https://github.com/glimmerjs/glimmer-vm/blob/master/guides/05-validators.md